How Much to Install a TV Aerial?

 Yagi TV Aerial Cost

-Yagi aerials are the most common type of TV aerial used in the UK.
-These are fitted to a property with a mounted pole on the roof.
+Yagi aerials are the most common type of outdoor TV aerials used in the UK.
+These are fitted to a property with a mounted pole on the chimney or gable end.
 It features a large rod with a reflector close to the pole and has smaller rods that capture the signal.

 These aerials can pick up most digital TV stations in areas that have moderate to good signal coverage.
 However, these aerials fail to work in areas where the signal is poor.
 A Yagi aerial usually costs around £35-£50.